 Save A Life: March 18, 2018

-Save A Life is a program designed by the Alliance for Safe Kids (ASK) to inform and empower high school students and adults to become community allies and first responders to support teens and families in crisis.
-Save A Life is one of ASK’s leading programs which has directly touched the lives of over 3,000 community members.
+Save A Life is a program designed to inform and empower high school students and adults to become community allies and first responders to support teens and families in crisis.
+In 2010, the Yorktown Interfaith Ministerial Association designed this program in order to combat preventable deaths in our community.
+ASK was thrilled to join these efforts and continue this program which has directly touched the lives of over 3,000 community members.

 Since 2005, there have been over 50 deaths in the Yorktown - Cortlandt Manor communities alone, deaths that have been attributed to drugs and alcohol abuse, depression, as well as physical abuse, bullying and violence.
 It's time to break the cycle of death, sorrow and regret.

 Save A Life 2017 featured Keynote Speaker Jacy Good, a nationally-recognized public speaker and advocate for cellphone-free roads.
 Since Jacy’s miraculous recovery from a 2008 crash caused by a distracted driver, that claimed the lives of both her parents and left her partially paralyzed, she has worked tirelessly to educate the country about the dangers of cell phone use behind the wheel.
 Jacy and her husband, Steve Johnson, will help ASK to enforce our “STOP TXTING U R DRIVING” initiative.